joelcrouch/goML-3/docs/living_doc_updated.md

 - Log persistence (BoltDB backend)
 - Network transport (TCP via gRPC)

+feat(control-plane): Implement Raft FSM, cluster logic, and unit tests

+This commit implements the core logic for the Raft-based control plane, covering the majority of Story 1.2 (Part 2).
+It includes the Raft finite state machine (FSM), cluster management, log entry definitions, and configuration handling.

+Key implementations:

+Raft FSM (fsm.go): The state machine that applies committed log entries to the Task Manifest.
+It includes Apply, Snapshot, and Restore methods.

+Log Entries (log_entry.go): Defines the serializable operations that can be committed to the Raft log (e.g., AddTask, AssignTask, NodeHeartbeat).

+Cluster Management (cluster.go): A wrapper around the HashiCorp Raft library to initialize the cluster, handle bootstrapping, and manage node lifecycle.

+Configuration (config.go): Provides logic for loading node and cluster configuration from a JSON file.

+Unit Tests (fsm_test.go): Adds a comprehensive test suite for the FSM, which is currently passing except for one known issue.

+Note: The TestFSM_Apply_CompleteTask test is currently failing due to an issue with JSON data comparison.
+This will be addressed in the next commit.

 **Story 1.3: Task Manifest FSM** (5 points)
 - Finite state machine for task state
 - Log entry types (AddTask, AssignTask, CompleteTask, NodeHeartbeat)